SOMAS2020/SOMAS2020/website/README.md

 To run the website, you must follow the steps in `running code` in the primary README.\
 The `output` folder in the root of the repository should be present if you do this successfully.
 You can now run `copyOutput.js` from the `scripts` folder by running `yarn copyoutput` to copy the output for the react app to parse.
+This is also available from the `yarn prestart` command below.

 ## Scripts

+### `yarn prestart`

+This runs `copyOutput.js` for you ahead of starting the development server.
+Other necessary actions can be bundled here in the future.

 ### `yarn start`